Solomonoff's theory of inductive inference

-Solomonoff's theory of inductive inference proves that, under its common sense assumptions (axioms), the best possible scientific model is the shortest algorithm that generates the empirical data under consideration.
+Solomonoff's theory of inductive inference in philosophy is a method of evaluating scientific models according to their description length.
+According to the theory, the best possible model is the shortest algorithm that generates the empirical data under consideration.
 In addition to the choice of data, other assumptions are that, to avoid the post-hoc fallacy, the programming language must be chosen prior to the data and that the environment being observed is generated by an unknown algorithm.
 This is also called a theory of induction.
 Due to its basis in the dynamical (state-space model) character of Algorithmic Information Theory, it encompasses statistical as well as dynamical information criteria for model selection.
 It was introduced by Ray Solomonoff, based on probability theory and theoretical computer science.
 In essence, Solomonoff's induction derives the posterior probability of any computable theory, given a sequence of observed data.
 This posterior probability is derived from Bayes' rule and some universal prior, that is, a prior that assigns a positive probability to any computable theory.

 Solomonoff proved that this induction is incomputable (or more precisely, lower semi-computable), but noted that "this incomputability is of a very benign kind", and that it "in no way inhibits its use for practical prediction" (as it can be approximated from below more accurately with more computational resources).
 It is only "incomputable" in the benign sense that no scientific consensus is able to prove that the best current scientific theory is the best of all possible theories.
 However, Solomonoff's theory does provide an objective criterion for deciding among the current scientific theories explaining a given set of observations.

 Solomonoff's induction naturally formalizes Occam's razor by assigning larger prior credences to theories that require a shorter algorithmic description.